amazon-braket/amazon-braket-simulator-v2-python/README.md

-# Amazon Simulator Version 2
+# Amazon Braket Simulator Version 2

 This Amazon Braket Simulator is a second generation of our Python open source library that provides an implementation of a quantum simulators that you can run locally.
 You can use the simulator to test quantum tasks